emberjs/data/guides/relationships/features/links-mode.md

 The only difference here is that we don't mark the resource schemas as `legacy`.
 This puts us in the standard/default mode (`polaris`);

+When using PolarisMode, `hasMany` and `belongsTo` relationships have additional constraints:

+- 1. They MUST use linksMode.
+Nothing except linksMode is supported.
+- 2. They MUST be `async: false`.
+Async relationships will never be supported in PolarisMode (read more on this below)
+- 3. There is no `autofetch` behavior (because relationships are `async: false`)

+You can load this link to fetch the relationship, though it is less easy to because the utility methods and links are not as readily exposed via references as they are with Model.

+For `belongsTo` this is a particularly large drawback. `belongsTo` has no mechanism by which to expose its links or a reload method.
+There are work arounds via the cache API / via derivations if needed, but cumbersome.

+For `hasMany`, this restriction is not too difficult as it can be loaded via its link by calling `reload`, e.g. `user.friends.reload()`.
+As with hasMany in LegacyMode, its links are also available via `user.friends.links`.

+This makes PolarisMode relationships intentionally limited.
+This limitation is not permanent – there is a replacement in the works for `belongsTo` and `hasMany` that aligns relationships with the intended Polaris experience.

+In the meantime, we've enabled synchronous linksMode relationships in order to allow folks to experiment with the polaris experience while still staying generally aligned with the direction relationships will evolve.

+If this limitation is too great we would recommend continuing to use `LegacyMode` until the full story for relationships in PolarisMode is shipped.

+#### What To Expect from PolarisMode Relationships in the Future

-**Async relationships are not (currently) supported in Polaris mode!** This aligns with the general direction of the (as yet not implemented) `resource` and `collection` fields which replace `belongsTo` and `hasMany`.
+We intend to replace `belongsTo` and `hasMany` fields with the (as yet not implemented) `resource` and `collection` fields.

-Polaris mode relationship fields have no `autofetch` behavior.

-In the future, a `non-async` resource or collection field would refer to a relationship that is both *always* included within the parent of another record AND *never directly retreivable via its own endpoint* (e.g. to get the updated state for the relationship would require reloading the request that delivered the parent record).

-A `non-async` resource or collection would behave very similarly to `sync` hasMany/belongsTo relationships in that the field would give direct access to the value.
-E.G. `user.homeAddress` would be an address record instance.

-Meanwhile in the future an `async` resource or collection field would refer to a relationship that *may or may not* be included in the response containing a parent record and which can be retreived via its own link.
+These fields will have no `autofetch` behavior, and no async proxy.
+There will still be `sync` and `async` variations of the field but this flag will take on a better meaning.

+An `async` relationship represents a POTENTIALLY asynchronous boundary in your API, meaning that even if sometimes the data for that relationship is included as a sideload, it may not always be and may require its own request.
+Async collection relationships can be paginated.

+A `sync` relationship represents an ALWAYS synchronous boundary, meaning that the full state of the relationship is ALWAYS included as a sideload and cannot ever be loaded as its own request.
+Sync relationships can never be paginated, and generally require use of a request which fetches their parent record to get updated state.

+In LegacyMode, sync relationships gave direct access to the record or array while async relationships gave access to a promisified proxy to the record/array.

+In PolarisMode using `resource` and `collection`, sync relationships will also give direct access while async relationships will instead provide access to a [reactive document](https://api.emberjs.com/ember-data/release/classes/Document).

+So for instance, if `user.homeAddress` were `async: false`, then its value would be an instance of an `Address` record.
+But if `user.homeAddress` were `asunc: true`, it would instead be a reactive class with `links`, `meta` and (only-if-loaded) `data`.

-An `async` resource or collection would look and behave like a request's response document. `user.homeAddress.links` would provide access to its associated links, `user.homeAddress.meta` would provide access to any associated meta and `user.homeAddress.data` would provide access to the address record instance IF (and only if) the relationship data had been included as part of the response for a parent record previously OR fetched explicitly via its link.
+- `user.homeAddress.links` would provide access to its associated links
+- `user.homeAddress.meta` would provide access to any associated meta
+- `user.homeAddress.data` would provide access to the address record instance IF (and only if) the relationship data had been included as part of the response for a parent record previously OR fetched explicitly via its link.

-For now, until we implement `resource` and `collection`, we are allowing use of `belongsTo` and `hasMany` in a synchronous mode only.
-These relationships MUST be put `linksMode`.

-`hasMany` can be loaded via its link by calling `reload`, e.g. `user.friends.reload()`.
-As with hasMany in legacy-mode, its links are also available via `user.friends.links`.

-`belongsTo` has no mechanism by which to expose its links or a reload method.